Fursham/ponder/README.md

-Nonsense-Mediated Decay (NMD) is an RNA surveillance mechanism which eliminates abberant messenger RNAs (mRNAs) harbouring a premature stop codon (PTC). pondeR predicts the sensitivity of protein-coding mRNAs to NMD by scanning for NMD-inducing features.
-Since pondeR takes GenomicRangesLists objects as input, it can analyze mRNAs from any transcript annotation database or from high-throughput RNA-seq outputs.
+Nonsense-Mediated Decay (NMD) is an RNA surveillance mechanism which eliminates abberant messenger RNAs (mRNAs) harbouring a premature stop codon (PTC). pondeR predicts the sensitivity of protein-coding mRNAs to NMD by scanning for NMD-inducing features. pondeR can analyze mRNAs from any transcript annotation database or from high-throughput RNA-seq experiments

+## Features
+* Scans for NMD-inducing features on coding RNAs from various sources:
+  * Most transcript annotation databases
+  * Custom transcript annotation (GTF) generated from RNA-seq experiemnts
+* Predict coding region (CDS) on custom-generated GTF annotation using reference CDS as guide
+* Match chromosome levels and gene_id levels between query and reference GRanges object
+* Resize start and end of GRanges object containing exons of transcripts
+* ~In development~
+  * Analyze alternative segments between query and reference transcripts
+  * Analyze uORFs and uATGs on a list of coding mRNAs

 ## Installation
 ```r